Skrubbadubba/HoaryDash/hoarydash/DOCS.md

 1. In Home Assistant, click your username in the bottom-left
 2. Scroll to **Long-Lived Access Tokens**
 3. Click **Create Token**, give it a name (e.g. `hoarydash`)
-4. Copy the token and paste it into `HA_TOKEN` in your config
+4. Copy the token and paste it into `home_assistant.token` in your config, or as environment variable `HA_TOKEN` if you are using docker

 > [!WARNING]
 > ## Security